bwalex/tftp-http-proxy/README.md

 Release binaries for linux amd64 platforms are built by default and can be downloaded from the [Releases page](https://github.com/bwalex/tftp-http-proxy/releases).

+For other platforms or to build from source, clone the repository and just run `make`.

 ## Usage

     Usage of dist/tftp-http-proxy: